What You Should Know About Ski Qualifications

 The ski schools in Austria are quite frankly, and with bias, seeking Austrian qualified instructors no matter what argument someone might bring to the table from another qualification system.

-People will (quite rightly) point out that Austria, as an EU member, is subject to decisions made by European Law and that the ÖSSV and the Regional Associations such as the Weiner Ski and Snowboardlehrer Verband (Snowsports Academy), the SBSSV and Snowsports Tirol etc. must accept other ski and snowboard instructor qualifications from other countries and guess what, they do but the ski schools are not obligated to employ these instructors and this is the nail in the coffin for anyone in that small inside circle that does not hold an Austrian qualification.
+People will (quite rightly) point out that Austria, as an EU member, is subject to decisions made by European Law and that the ÖSSV and the Regional Associations such as the Wiener Ski and Snowboardlehrer Verband (Snowsports Academy), the SBSSV and Snowsports Tirol etc. must accept other ski and snowboard instructor qualifications from other countries and guess what, they do but the ski schools are not obligated to employ these instructors and this is the nail in the coffin for anyone in that small inside circle that does not hold an Austrian qualification.
 No one can force a ski school to employ someone they do not want to employ and as much as people think that all qualification are equally recognised that is simply not true when you reach those last two circles.

 In short if you want to work in Austria, get an Austrian qualification that is by far cheaper and recognised around most corners of the world.
 That said if your desire is to work Italy get an Italian qualification for the same reasons and so it goes.